azkaban/azkaban/docs/jobTypes.rst

 Here we provide a common set of plugins that should be useful to most hadoop related use cases, as well as sample job packages.
 Most of these job types are being used in LinkedIn's production clusters, only with different configurations.
-We also give a simple guide how one can create new job types, either from scratch or by extending the old ones.
+We also give a simple guide on how one can create new job types, either from scratch or by extending the old ones.

 --------------